AlexanderWinters/kknds_wiki/wiki/docs/home.md

 You can probably also control the lights with a single automation and using toggles instead.
 The issue is that the sensor is not directly connected to the light so they might get out of sync and flip the functionality.
 :::

+### Weather Station (WIP)

+Electronics Parts:
+- UV Sensor
+- DHT22 Sensor (temp and humidity)
+- Wind Speed sensor
+- Wind direction sensor
+- Rain Gauge (automatically draining)
+- Air Quality Sensor
+- Soil Moisture Sensor
+- LoRa OR Long Range ZWave

+Covers and mechanical parts:
+- Gill Shield (for temp sensor)
+- Wind Vane (Wind direction)
+- Anemometer (Wind speed)
+-

+Tips:
+- Make it maximum 3m long.

+It is important to consider lightning strikes.
+The weather station will probably be on an open field.
+Since it's metal construction, it will probably attract lightning.
+Make sure it's **under 3 meters**.
+If it's longer, you will probably need to install a lightning rod with a professional.